Gui0delp/OpenFoodFacts/README.md

 [get-pip.py for Python 3.2 or later](
 https://bootstrap.pypa.io/3.2/get-pip.py)

-2. Open a Command (Window+r -> cmd) and navigate to the get-pip.py file.
+2. Open a Command (Window+r -> write cmd) and navigate to the get-pip.py file.

 3. Run the following command: